aws-samples/aws-sso-profile-tool/README.md

 When you run the tool, you will be asked to log into AWS SSO using your browser.
 Once you login, the tool will walk through each account/role pair, giving you an opportunity to create a profile if desired.
+You can also have the tool create profiles for all account/role pairs using default information.
 The profiles will be appended to file you provide as an argument or your default config file if no file name is provided.

-Once these profiles are created, you can use them by specifying the profile name as an argument to the '--profile' command line option (e.g., `aws s3 ls --profile my_prfile`).
+Once these profiles are created, you can use them by specifying the profile name as an argument to the '--profile' command line option (e.g., `aws s3 ls --profile my_profile`).

 **Note:** You will always have to login to AWS SSO using the `aws sso login` command before you can use any AWS SSO profile.
 However, once you have logged